Revisiting On-Policy Distillation: Empirical Failure Modes and Simple Fixes: Qualitative OPD reward-hacking case study

 The trajectory then develops into \emph{hesitation loops and low-information continuations}.
 Repeated \texttt{wait} tokens, punctuation-heavy continuations, and other semantically weak fillers can remain locally rewardable even after the overall trajectory has become unproductive.
 This is consistent with the repetition-loop discussion in Section~\ref{subsec:brittle}.
 We provide two similar cases in Figure~\ref{app:case_repeat}.

 Finally, once the student drifts further off-distribution, the local signal can remain misleadingly positive rather than self-correcting.
-In the case study, this appears as degeneration and gibberish outputs, yet many tokens still receive high teacher probability.
+In the case study, this appears as degenerate continuations and malformed non-English text, yet many tokens still receive high teacher probability.
 An example is shown in Figure~\ref{app:case_rubbish}.